guillemj7/guillemj7/README.md

 Therefore, I am convinced that I will be a very valuable member in any position or team where logical thinking is needed and there are challenging problems that need to be solved.

 ## What to expect from this repository
 In this repository, you can find Jupyter Notebook files related with Machine Learning, Deep learning and Data Science.
 The files are organised in folders.
+This repository is being updated constantly, so don't hesitate to visit it from time to time to check what is new!

 ## Contact me
 You can reach me via: <br>